beshkenadze/eyecite-js/README.md

 - 🌐 **JavaScript Compatible**: Works in both Node.js and browser environments
 - 🔧 **Extensible**: Support for custom tokenizers and citation patterns
 - 🎯 **Battle-tested**: Based on the proven Python library used by CourtListener and Harvard's Caselaw Access Project
+- ✨ **JavaScript Enhancements**: Additional features like DOL Opinion citations not in Python version

 ### Built With